 The band (minus Tom Fogerty) reformed at a class reunion in 1983.
 It is the last time that the 3 surviving members of CCR played together. (thanks, Jani - Raahe, Finland)

-Their name comes from a combination of 3 things: Tom Fogerty's friend Credence Nuball, Clearwater beer, and the desire to revive the band's fortunes. (thanks, Bertrand - Paris, France)
+Their name comes from a combination of three things: Tom Fogerty's friend Credence Nuball, Clearwater beer, and the desire to revive the band's fortunes. (thanks, Bertrand - Paris, France)